lleiding/gemm/README.md

 Interaction.
 ------------
 Individuals directly interact when sexually reproducing.
-However, they are not affected themself by this interaction but the interaction aims solely at determining the genotype of their offspring.
+However, they are not affected themself by this interaction.
+Instead, the interaction aims solely at determining the genotype of their offspring.
 Additionally, competition for resource/energy/space between individuals represents indirect interaction.

 Stochasticity.
 --------------
 Most of the submodels are carried out by all elegible individuals.
-Some submodels, however, happen with specific frequencies.
+Some submodels (Survival, Competition, Mutation and Dispersal), however, happen with particular probabilities.
-These latter submodels are executed randomly in combination with individual probabilities.
+In these cases, execution of submodels is decided at random, taking into account individual characteristics, such as body size, fitness, genome size, or dispersal abilities.
 All decisions inside all of the submodels are stochastic (e.g., number of offspring) to maintain variability and relax assumptions.

 Collectives.